Tpw429/Covid-19_Regression_Analysis/README.md

 4. Infection_Data
 5. world_population.csv

 The cleaned data files are sent from jupyter notebook using Pandas and Python libraries psycopg2 and sqlalchemy to pgadmin.
-All the cleaned data files are available in the Cleaned Data folder
+All the cleaned data files are available in the [Cleaned Data folder][2]

 1. country_master.csv
 2. vaccination_table.csv
 3. human_dev_index.csv